Back SIDO Case Study

 Market research • Competitive analysis • Content-market fit

-I'd been watching LoL esports streams obsessively since 2019 — tracking player interviews, catching offhand comments, jumping between streams to connect dots.
-Eventually I realized most fans didn't have the time to do this, and the clip channels that existed weren't putting in the effort.
-So I started MetaShift to surface the moments that mattered — with better thumbnails, tighter pacing, and actual context.
+Years of following League of Legends esports built a deep knowledge of the scene — tracking player interviews, catching offhand comments, connecting dots across streams.
+Most fans didn't have the time, and the clip channels that existed weren't matching the quality the audience deserved.
+MetaShift was built to surface the moments that mattered — with better thumbnails, tighter pacing, and actual context.

 Scope